 In the Victorian era, social interaction was a formal affair that demanded careful cultivation of etiquette.
 And it was initiated through the medium of cards, which came in all shades and stripes.
 Their format and language helped define the class, breeding and status of an individual.

-If a gentleman wished to “call” upon a friend, he’d present his card to the servant of the household.
+If a gentleman wished to “call” upon a friend, he’d present his “calling card” to the servant of the household.
 The servant would hold a salver and the card would be placed upon it.
-If the person the gentleman was calling upon was home, the servant would take the card to him or her and they would come meet the gentleman.
+If this person was home, the servant would take the card to him or her and they’d come meet the caller.
 If not, the servant would leave the card for them to look at when they returned.

 Typically, upon a gentleman’s initial visit to a residence, he’d simply, leave a card and then depart.
 If the new acquaintance wished to socialize with him, he or she would send a card in return.
-If no return card was sent in an envelope, this signaled that there would be no continuation of the acquaintanceship.
+If no return card was sent in an envelope, this signaled that there would be no friendship.